-- A. Landlords terminating a tenancy duepursuant to permanentparagraph 1 of subsection D. of Section 6.60.050 based on the Landlord withdrawal of the unit from the rental market in accordance with Section 6.60.050(D)(1) must first, in addition to giving notice in accordance withas required by Section 6.60.060, provide: - 1.A.
-Provide the tenant household and the city housing manager notice of intent to withdraw the dwelling unit. at least one hundred twenty days prior to the intended final date of occupancy of the tenancy.
-However, if the tenant or a member of the tenant's household is sixty two years old or older or disabled, and the notice of intent to withdraw the tenancy is given sometime following the 365th day of the term of the rental agreement governing the tenancy during which 365 day period the tenants and tenant household notice of intent to withdraw the dwelling unit, the landlord shall provide the tenant household notice of intent to withdraw the dwelling unit at least three hundred sixty days prior to the intended final date of occupancy of the tenancy, provided that the tenant gives written notice to the owner of their entitlement to an extension within 60 days of the date of delivery of the notice of intent to withdraw being provided to the city's Housing Manager.
+- A. Landlords terminating a tenancy pursuant to paragraph 1 of subsection D. of Section 6.60.050 based on the Landlord withdrawal of the unit from the rental market must first, in addition to giving notice as required by Section 6.60.060: - 1.
+Provide the tenant household notice of intent to withdraw the dwelling unit at least one hundred twenty days prior to the intended final date of occupancy of the tenancy.
+However, if the tenant or a member of the tenant's household is sixty-two years old or older or disabled, and the notice of intent to withdraw the tenancy is given sometime following the 365th day of the term of the rental agreement governing the tenancy during which 365 day period the tenants and tenant household have continuously and lawfully occupied the dwelling unit, the landlord shall provide the tenant household notice of intent to withdraw the dwelling unit at least three hundred sixty days prior to the intended final date of occupancy of the tenancy, provided that the tenant gives written notice to the owner of their entitlement to an extension within 60 days of the date of delivery of the notice of intent to withdraw being provided to the city's Housing Manager.
 The notice of intent to withdraw must: - a.
-1. Specify the intended use of the lot where the dwelling unit to be withdrawn is located;

-b.
-2. Include a description of the tenant's rights to regain possession of the dwelling unit and recover damages if the dwelling unit or another dwelling unit on the lot becomes available for residential rent in the six months immediately following the date whenten year period after the landlord regained regains possession of the dwelling unit; and

-- e.
-3. Include a description of the tenant's rights to relocation assistance in accordance with Section 6.60.080 of this chapter. - 2.
-B. Provide to the city Housing Manager, within ten days of service of notice of intent to withdraw on the tenant pursuant to paragraph 1 of subsection A of this section, a copy of the notice of intent to withdraw and a notice that declares under penalty of perjury: - a. the number of dwelling units being withdrawn from the rental market; - b. the address or location of dwelling units to be withdrawn; - c. the name or names of the tenants residing in the dwelling units to be withdrawn; - d. the date on which the dwelling units will be withdrawn from the rental market; and - e. the rent applicable to each dwelling unit.
+Specify the intended use of lot where the dwelling unit to be withdrawn is located; - b.
+Include a description of the tenant's rights to regain possession of the dwelling unit and recover damages if the dwelling unit or another dwelling unit on the lot becomes available for residential rent in the ten year period after the landlord regains possession of the dwelling unit; and - c.
+Include a description of the tenant's rights to relocation assistance in accordance with this chapter. - 2.
+Provide to the city Housing Manager, within ten days of service of notice of intent to withdraw on the tenant pursuant to paragraph 1 of subsection A of this section, a copy of the notice of intent to withdraw and a notice that declares under penalty of perjury: - a. the number of dwelling units being withdrawn from the rental market; - b. the address or location of dwelling units to be withdrawn; - c. the name or names of the tenants residing in the dwelling units to be withdrawn; - d. the date on which the dwelling units will be withdrawn from the rental market; and - e. the rent applicable to each dwelling unit.